Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 <a name="register_action"></a>
 ## Managing Actions

-The Component-Based Application can register actions and receive action event.
+The component-based Application can register actions and receive action event.
 You can send an action event to another application using app-control.

 1. The app-control declaration in the manifest file
     ```